locaal-ai/obs-backgroundremoval/README.md

 $ unzip -o obs-backgroundremoval-macosx.zip -d /Applications/OBS.app/Contents/
 ```

-The first is recommended as it preserves the plugins over the parallel installation of OBS versions (i.e. running the latest productive version and a release candidate) whereas the latter will also remove the plugin if you decide to delete the OBS application.
+The first is recommended as it preserves the plugins over the parallel installation of OBS versions (i.e. running the latest productive version and a release candidate), or operations like `brew upgrade obs`, whereas the latter will also remove the plugin if you decide to delete the OBS application.

 ### Linux